cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 I won’t describe this much, but for the short time I tried it on my Mac, I really liked:

-- the native macos look and feel
+- the native macOS look and feel
 - the ability to install Chrome extensions
 - the handling of window/tab groups
 - the ability to have tabs vertically on the left